ravi064/APIGatewayPOC/docs/ui-developer-guide.md

 - Keycloak handles authentication (username/password → JWT)
 - Roles are NOT in JWT (IT policy restriction)
 - Call `/auth/me` to get user email and roles
-- Backend always validates permissions (client checks are UX only)
+- **Backend always validates permissions** (client checks are UX only)

 ## Quick Start

+> :memo: **NOTE:** The following code is provided as an example only.
+>
+> Understand security implications before adopting this code for production.

 ### 1. Login Flow